abdoghazy2015/CTF-Write-Ups/ångstromCTF/2023/Web/hallmark/Readme.md

 ### From the first part of the code you can see some interested things like
  -  `app.use(bodyParser.urlencoded({ extended: true }));` that will allow the application to accept objects in request parameters
  -  IMAGES Object that many files you can access is based on the key like : `IMAGES[heart]` will return the svg image : `./static/heart.svg`
  -  The IMAGES Object is freezed so no one can edit or append anything to it
+ -  Initate Cards  Object

 <br>